BjornL1/to_the_list_gd2/README.md

 # TO THE LIST

 ToTheList is a website intended to empower users with functionality for tracking, sharing, and editing shopping items.
 Additionally, the platform is well-suited for planning activities, including managing to-do tasks.
+feat: Add "View Items" button to card headers

+Updated card headers to include a "View Items" button that toggles the visibility of the list items.
+This button is positioned in the upper right corner of each card and functions identically to the previous link.

 The live link can be found here - [ToTheList](https://tothelist-gd-20bd5040c185.herokuapp.com/)